haiphung1501/ktpm-car-booking-driver/README.md

 # ktpm-car-booking-driver
-App for driver\n
+App for driver -
-Read file ReadMe in folder DriverApp to know how to install app
+Read file README.md in folder DriverApp to know how to install app